Additional Leaf Collection Scheduled Week of November 27

-The Public Works Department began its annual curbside leaf collection program on October 16, 2017.
-Each of the eight zones within the Village received two scheduled pick-ups, in addition to a final all-zone sweep conducted the week of November 13th.
+The Public Works Department began its annual curbside leaf collection program on October 16, 2023.
+Each of the eight zones within the Village received two scheduled pickups, in addition to a final all zone sweep conducted the week of November 13th.
 Due to the warmer-than-usual weather this fall, many leaves had not fallen in time to meet the November 13th sweep.
 As a result, one additional leaf collection will be conducted the week of November 27th.
-No additional pick-ups after this special collection will be considered.
+No additional pickups after this special collection will be considered.

-All zones must have their leaves raked into the street and ready for pick-up by 7 AM on Monday, November 27, 2017.
-Crews will start the special pick-up on Monday and continue throughout the week until all leaves have been collected.
+All zones must have their leaves raked into the street and ready for pickup by 7:00 AM on Monday, November 27, 2023.
+Crews will start the special pickup on Monday and continue throughout the week until all leaves have been collected.
+Collection is anticipated to finish by Friday, December 1st.
 Only one pass down each street will be made.
 All regular guidelines must be followed to have your leaves collected.
 Visit our Leaf Collection Guidelines page to review the program rules.
-Daily updates will be published on the website showing areas where collection has been completed.

 SPECIAL COLLECTION CRITERIA